9. Database access

 }

-- line 16: a SqlCeTransaction is declared.
+- line 16: a transaction SqlCeTransaction is declared.

 - line 19: the transaction is created.
 It belongs to the current connection.

-- lines 23–31: the insertions are performed
+- lines 23-31: inserts are made

-Execution yields the following results:
+Execution gives the following results:

 ![]() |

-- in [1] in the [Database Explorer] view of Visual Studio, a connection [2] was created to the database [dbarticles.sdf].
-This database has an index named UQ__ARTICLES__0000000000000010.
-By right-clicking on this index, you can access its properties (Index properties)
+- in [1] in Visual Studio's [Database Explorer] view, we've created a connection [2] to the [dbarticles.sdf] database.
+This has an index UQ__ARTICLES__0000000000000010.
+Right-click on the index to access its properties

-- In [3,4], we see that the UQ__ARTICLES__0000000000000010 index corresponds to a uniqueness constraint on the [NAME] column
+- in [3,4], we can see that the index UQ__ARTICLES__0000000000000010 corresponds to a uniqueness constraint on column [NOM]

 9.7.
 The ExecuteScalar method

-M | to execute an SQL SELECT statement that returns a single result, such as: select count(*) from articles. |
+M | to execute a SQL order Select returns a single result as in : select count(*) from articles. |

 ![]() |